TestStack/TestStack.Dossier/README.md

 ## Contributions / Questions

-If you would like to contribute to this project then feel free to communicate with us via Twitter ([]@teststacknet](https://twitter.com/teststacknet)) or alternatively submit a [pull request](https://github.com/TestStack/TestStack.Dossier/compare/) / [issue](https://github.com/TestStack/TestStack.Dossier/issues/new).
+If you would like to contribute to this project then feel free to communicate with us via Twitter ([@teststacknet](https://twitter.com/teststacknet)) or alternatively submit a [pull request](https://github.com/TestStack/TestStack.Dossier/compare/) / [issue](https://github.com/TestStack/TestStack.Dossier/issues/new).

+Feel free to check out our [up-for-grabs issues if you don't know where to start](https://github.com/TestStack/TestStack.Dossier/labels/up-for-grabs).